sensu/sensu-docs-legacy/source/docs/0.12/packages.md

 ### Step #1 - Download and install the MSI package {#windows-download-and-install-the-msi-package}

-Find it in the msi directory: [http://repos.sensuapp.org/index.html](http://repos.sensuapp.org/index.html)
+Find it in the msi directory: <a href="http://repos.sensuapp.org/index.html">http://repos.sensuapp.org/index.html</a>